Cooking plantain nutrition, glycemic index, calories, net carbs & more

 Plantains, also known as cooking bananas, can be eaten or used in cooking when ripe or still unripe.
 These fruits are very rich in carbohydrates due to their high sugar and starch content.

-Depending on the variety, level of ripeness and the cooking method, the glycemic index of plantains can significantly vary.
+Depending on the variety, level of ripeness, and cooking method, the glycemic index of plantains can significantly vary.

-According to The International Tables of Glycemic Index Values, peeled green plantains from Jamaica, of the Musa sapientum variety, boiled for 10 minutes, have a low GI of 37±5.
-Curiously, peeled green plantains from Jamaica that have been fried in vegetable oil have a slightly lower GI of 35±3.
-Green plantains that have been boiled for 23 minutes, frozen, thawed and then reheated have a higher GI of 65±11.
+According to The International Tables of Glycemic Index Values, peeled green plantains from Jamaica of the Musa sapientum variety, boiled for 10 minutes, have a low GI of 37±5.
+Curiously, peeled green plantains from Jamaica fried in vegetable oil have a slightly lower GI of 35±3.
+Green plantains that have been boiled for 23 minutes, frozen, thawed, and then reheated have a higher GI of 65±11.

 One study calculated the GI values for dishes containing plantain as the main ingredient.
 Most of the dishes had low GI values, except for one.
 Fried plantains of the Agnrin variety in its yellow stage had a GI value of 39.
 The GI for plantain chips of the Ameleitha variety in its green stage was 45, while fritters plantain had a GI of 44.
-Charcoal-roasted plantain of the light green Afoto variety, on the other hand, had a surprisingly high GI value of 89 (4).
+On the other hand, charcoal-roasted plantain of the light green Afoto variety had a surprisingly high GI value of 89 (3).

 The answer to which processing or cooking method leads to a greater glycemic index value is not definitive.
-One study has found roast unripe plantains to have a lower glycemic index, when compared to other forms of processed plantains, such as boiled and fried (5).
-Another study found that boiled unripe plantains had the lowest GI value, followed by roasted plantains and leaving fried plantains in last place (6).
+One study has found roast unripe plantains to have a lower glycemic index when compared to other forms of processed plantains, such as boiled and fried (4).
+Another study found that boiled unripe plantains had the lowest GI value, followed by roasted plantains and leaving fried plantains in last place (5).

 The glycemic load of plantains can also greatly vary, falling anywhere between 8 and 26.
 Most plantains have a high glycemic load (1).

-Plantain-based dough meals have been proven to have favourable nutritional qualities and potential to control blood glucose levels.
-Because of this, plantain-based dough meals have perspective to be used for the prevention and management of diabetes mellitus (7).
+Plantain-based dough meals have been proven to have favorable nutritional qualities and the potential to control blood glucose levels.
+Because of this, plantain-based dough meals have the prospect of being used for the prevention and management of diabetes mellitus (3).